mjrochford/dotfiles/README.md

-# Arch Dotfiles
+# Dotfiles
-Mostly Tracks my vim, tmux, zsh, mutt, and ranger configs
+Configs for the programs that I use